-On pebbledash finishes, they will apply pebbles to the surface to match the existing finish, as close as possible.
+On pebbledash finishes, they will apply pebbles to the surface to match the existing finish as closely as possible.

 We will fill any holes but we will not normally paint over them because, even if the original paint is used, it may not match due to natural weathering that has occurred since it was last painted.

-BillSaveUK will carry out the guarantee application on your behalf and send it to you.
+BillSaveUK will carry out the cavity wall insulation guarantee application on your behalf and send it to you.
 Please note it can take up to 8 weeks.

 Cavity wall insulation dramatically reduces heat loss through the insulated wall therefore you will be able to achieve the same temperature in your home by turning your thermostat down by a little.